ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 This prevents anyone from making modifications to your environment that are not compliant with your baseline.

 It can't recreate or delete resources it only enforces by modifying them back to the original state of the snapshot.

+A snapshot captures complete cloud resource configurations, attributes, relationships, and drift.
+As an added bonus snapshots enable deep visualization and reporting capabilities.

 ### Policy scanning